pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ![PAM User - Credential Manager Groups](/docs/images/PAM-02-User-3.png)

-Finally, for the user define an ApiKey.
-Initially when it is created the ID is zero (0).
-When the user is saved the ApiKey is created as a target account, and the ID will change to a different value
+Finally, define an ApiKey for the local PAM user.
+Initially when the ApiKey is created the ID is zero (0), and will be updated when the user is saved and the ApiKey is created.

 ![PAM User - ApiKey](/docs/images/PAM-02-User-4.png)